ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 * Firewall activated
 * NTP server that is configured to the IBM private network servers

 After you deploy the VM on the tenant portal, register the Red Hat VM with your RHEL activation key in IBM RHEL Capsule Server.
 To register the Red Hat VM with your RHEL activation key, you must enable VM access to connect to the IBM service network.
-For more information, see [Enabling VM access to {{site.data.keyword.cloud_notm}} Services by using the private network](/docs/services/vmwaresolutions?topic=vmware-solutions-shared_vcd-ops-guide#shared_vcd-ops-guide-enable-access).
+For more information, see [Enabling VM access to {{site.data.keyword.cloud_notm}} Services by using the private network](/docs/vmwaresolutions?topic=vmware-solutions-shared_vcd-ops-guide#shared_vcd-ops-guide-enable-access).
 {: important}

 Complete the following steps to register the Red Hat VM with your RHEL activation key.
-For more information about accessing instance details, see [Procedure to view Virtual Data Center instances](/docs/services/vmwaresolutions?topic=vmware-solutions-shared_managing#shared_managing-viewing).
+For more information about accessing instance details, see [Procedure to view virtual data center instances](/docs/vmwaresolutions?topic=vmware-solutions-shared_managing#shared_managing-viewing).

 1. From the {{site.data.keyword.vmwaresolutions_short}} console, click the instance name in the **VMware Solutions Shared** instance table.
 2. On the instance details page, locate and make note of the **Red Hat activation key**.
 3. Run the following commands from the Red Hat VM.
   1. ``rpm -ivh http://52.117.132.7/pub/katello-ca-consumer-latest.noarch.rpm``
-  2. uuid=``uuidgen``
+  2. ``uuid= `uuidgen` ``
   3. ``echo '{"dmi.system.uuid": "'$uuid'"}' > /etc/rhsm/facts/uuid_override.facts``
   4. ``subscription-manager register --org="customer" --activationkey="${activation_key}" --force``
   Where:
   ``${activation_key}`` is the Red Hat activation key that is located on the instance details page.

 You can still use another RHEL Capsule Server or a satellite server if you already have an RHEL subscription outside of IBM.
-Charges for the RHEL license are incurred against RHEL VMs that are running in a Virtual Data Center instance.
+Charges for the RHEL license are incurred against RHEL VMs that are running in a virtual data center instance.
 {:note}

 ### Defining catalogs and policies